Harold Carl Nairn #30097

 Gunner Harold Carl Nairn died of his wounds the next day at the 55th Casualty Clearing Station.

-This mounted photograph was recently found in an old book, unrelated to the Nairn family and donated to the State Library of Queensland.
-Although its existence is mysterious, it provides us an opportunity to relate and commemorate the service of a young Queensland soldier who lost his life while serving overseas during the First World War.
+This mounted photograph was found in an old book, unrelated to the Nairn family and donated to the State Library of Queensland.
+Although its existence is mysterious, it provided us an opportunity to relate and commemorate the service of a young Queensland soldier who lost his life while serving overseas during the First World War.

 Comments